 Telling amniotic fluid from urine is harder than you think.
-This post will give you three steps to tell if your water broke or you peed.
+This post will give you three steps how to tell if your water broke or if you peed.

 Did your water break or did you pee?